uscsf/vhap.eval.pub/README.md

 ⭐ When finished, please make your project available to our team for review.
 We should be able to run it via _$ npm install_ and _$ ng serve_.
 ⭐ Please also let us know how many hours you spent to create the reproduction.

+##### _NOTE: Should update your package and global versions of Node,Typescript and RxJS according to Angular V17 requirements.
+Also, npm should be 8.+ or later._

 ---

 ### API endpoints: